karras/ansible-collection-linux_client/roles/os_baseline/README.md

 # Ansible Role - os\_baseline

-Manages OS related basic configs for workstations.
+Manages OS related basic configs for clients.

 The following components are managed by this role: